rakutenanalytics/ios-rakutenanalytics/README.md

 @tableofcontents
 @attention This module supports iOS 10.0 and above.
 It has been tested with iOS 10.0 and above.
 @section analytics-module Introduction
-The **analytics** module provides APIs for tracking user activity and automatically sends reports to the Rakuten Analytics servers.
+The **analytics** module provides APIs for tracking events and automatically sends a subset of lifecycle events to the [Rakuten Analytics Tracker](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Home) (RAT) service.

 @attention This module tracks the [IDFA][idfa] by default to track installation and conversion rates.
 See the @ref analytics-appstore "AppStore Submission Procedure" section below for more information.